IV. The MAC (Medium Access Control) Sublayer

 The cards contend for the backplane.

-If a host wants to transmit to another host or the same card, there is no contention on the backplane.
+If a host wants to transmit to another host or the same card, there is

 When hosts on the same card collide, one might be buffered.